 If you are new to crypto, seek expert advice

-If you are considering investing in crypto for the first time, it will pay to do some research into the question of why did crypto crash on several occasions over the years.
+If you are considering investing in crypto for the first time.
+In that case, it will pay to do some research into the question of why did crypto crash on several occasions over the years before adding it to your investment portfolio.
 In addition, it will give you some idea of just how volatile this type of product is.

 Will cryptocurrency crash again?
 Yes, probably.
 But, if you are prepared to invest long-term, you can ride out the lows.
 It has tended to bounce back over time.

 The second thing is to take professional advice.
-Crypto is still a relatively new investment product, and few people are familiar with it and its taxation system.
+Crypto is still a relatively new investment product; few people are familiar with it and its crypto taxation system.
 Investing in a product you know little about is foolish, so check out what the experts say.

 Should you invest in Bitcoin?